FluxionNetwork/fluxion/README.md

 #Fluxion is the future
 Fluxion is a remake of linset by vk496 with less bugs and more features.
 It's compatible with the latest release of Kali (Rolling).
 Latest builds (stable) and (beta) [HERE] (https://sourceforge.net/projects/wififluxion/files/?source=navbar).
 If you new, please start reading the [wiki] (https://github.com/deltaxflux/fluxion/wiki/Tutorial).
-Autorun feature (only dev verrsion)
+Autorun feature (only dev version)

 ## Here are some helpful tips for issues and known issues

 ####"FakeSites don't work"
 There might be a problem with lighttpd.
 The experimental version is tested on lighttpd 1.439-1.
 There are some problems with newer versions of lighttpd.
 If you problems use the stable version.
 Check the [fix] (https://github.com/deltaxflux/fluxion/wiki/fix) out.